masa-finance/docs/docs/analytics/js-script-installation.md

 ### Step 2: Track `pageView` events

-After following initialization in step 1, we can create a new script to trigger on page load to fire page view events.
+After installing the tacking script in Step 1, we can create a new script to trigger each time a user loads a page to fire pageView events.

 ```javascript
 <script>